bguijt/turingpi2/projects/talos/shell/README.md

 # Setup Talos with Cilium, Longhorn and WasmEdge

+## Introduction
+I have a [TuringPi2](https://turingpi.com) board with four [RK1](https://turingpi.com/product/turing-rk1/?attribute_ram=16+GB) modules installed on it.
+I bought this board to help me learn Kubernetes.

+This document describes a way to setup Talos Kubernetes with Cilium, Longhorn and WasmEdge extensions on that board.

+I like Talos because of it is a bare minimum OS just enough to run Kubelet, made possible by @nberlee who created [an RK1-specific fork](https://github.com/nberlee/talos).

+I added [Cilium](https://cilium.io) because I need [routing in place](bgp/README.md) to access my k8s services, [Longhorn](https://longhorn.io) for providing Storage and [WasmEdge](https://wasmedge.org) for running WebAssembly loads.

 ## Preparations
 1. Make sure you have the following tools installed:
    - [tpi]( https://github.com/turing-machines/tpi)